nxppru/wificoin/README.md

 wificoin fork from Bitcoin 0.15.1， firstly， it's study project, secondly, it's just beginning.

 u can join our qq group [424031785](https://jq.qq.com/?_wv=1027&k=5wx5xzv)

+if u r interested in our project or think our project is useful for u, please star it, thanks!